 Unlike Spark RDDs, Flow collections are backed by one or more unbounded append-only logs.
 Therefore, you don't create a new collection each time data arrives; you simply append to the existing one.
 Collections can be partitioned and can support extremely large volumes of data.

 Spark's processing primitives, applications, jobs, and tasks, don't translate perfectly to Flow, but we can make some useful analogies.
 This is partly because Spark is not very opinionated about what an application does.
 Your Spark application could read data from cloud storage, then transform it, then write the results out to a database.
-The closest analog to a Spark application in Flow is the catalog.
-A Flow catalog is a composition of Flow tasks, which are quite different from tasks in Spark.
+The closest analog to a Spark application in Flow is the Data Flow.
+A Data Flow is a composition of Flow tasks, which are quite different from tasks in Spark.

 In Flow, a task is a logical unit of work that does one of capture (ingest), derive (transform), or materialize (write results to an external system).
 What Spark calls a task is actually closer to a Flow shard.
 In Flow, a task is a logical unit of work, and shards represent the potentially numerous processes that actually carry out that work.
 Shards are the unit of parallelism in Flow, and you can easily split them for turnkey scaling.